Simony

 Simony (/ˈsɪməni/) is the act of selling church offices and roles or sacred things.
 It is named after Simon Magus, who is described in the Acts of the Apostles as having offered two disciples of Jesus payment in exchange for their empowering him to impart the power of the Holy Spirit to anyone on whom he would place his hands.
 The term extends to other forms of trafficking for money in "spiritual things".

 Origin

+The earliest church legislation against simony may be that of the forty-eighth canon of the Synod of Elvira (c.
+305), against the practice of making a donation following a baptism.

+Following the Edict of Milan (313), the increased power and wealth of the church hierarchy attracted simony.
+There are several accusations of simony (not by that name) against Arians, from Athanasius of Alexandria, Hilary of Poitiers, Pope Liberius and Gregory of Nazianzus.
+Many Church Fathers, such as Ambrose, spoke out against the selling of ministries.